 While conventional tortilla soup typically uses chicken as the protein, we used white beans instead.
 Beans are loaded with protein and fiber, but contain no cholesterol nor measurable saturated fat.
 They’re also a good source of iron, magnesium and potassium.

 There are several different types of white beans: navy beans, great northern beans, cannellini beans and butterbeans.
 We like navy beans in our soups because the starch gets released during cooking, making the soup creamier.
 However, you can use whichever beans you prefer or have on-hand for this recipe.

 For the tortilla strips, we used two small corn tortillas made with only two ingredients: whole corn and water.
 Whole Foods carries organic corn tortillas that are made with corn, water and a hint of lime.
-When eating a whole-food plant-based (WFPB) diet, it’s important to look for minimally processed foods without added oils and sugars (or other mystery ingredients).
+When eating a whole-food plant-based (WFPB) no-oil diet, it’s important to look for minimally processed foods without added oils and sugars (or other mystery ingredients).